arpitasapehia13/Hospital-Mangement/README.md

 pen your browser and go to http://localhost:3000 to view the application.

 Opening an issue to report bugs or request features.
-Forking the repository and submitting a pull request with your changes.
+Forking the repository and submitting a pull request with your change.